Spastic Cerebral Palsy Explained

 - Spinal surgical implants

-- Surgery (selective dorsal rhizotomy)
+- Surgery (like selective dorsal rhizotomy)

 - Walking aids